arrow_back_ios

 Refund

 You can use the Manager's interface to issue a refund for a specific payment.
 The refund can be full or partial.
-When making a refund, Bukza sends a request to your server.
-You have to send a corresponding request to your payment gateway.
+When a refund is processed, Bukza sends a request to your server.
+You must then send a corresponding request to your payment gateway.
 Request body from Bukza:

 {